 The 43mm golden-plated stainless-steel case surrounds a classic circular face.
 It’s protected by sapphire crystal.
 Movement is Swiss automatic and the hour markers are diamond.
-At the 6 o’clock marker are the day and date display.
-This watch is water resistant up to 100-feet of water but discretion is advised!
+At the 6 o’clock marker is the day and date display.
+This watch is water-resistant up to 100-feet of water but discretion is advised!

 There are a lot of watch options that Rado provides.
 While this brand has a pretty distinct aesthetic, like this Gold Dial Watch, you can find a lot of different styles for a lot of different occasions.

 Rado has incredible watches that are stylish, modern, and in some cases, retro.
 Their strong history in innovation makes it a brand that anyone would be proud to own.
 However, the question of whether the price is worth it, all depends.

 From reviews and research, the worth of Rado seems to come down to whether or not you identify with the style and aesthetic that makes Rado so distinct.
 One watch that someone absolutely adored, another found “cheap.”
 Are they high quality?
 Absolutely.
 They are also fashionable.
 However, they may just not be your “cup-of-tea.”

 In order to be sure that this watch will be worth it to you, make sure that you love the style and functions of the watch.
 Do you love the movement provided, the material it is made out of, and everything else?
 Another rewarding quality of owning a Rado is knowing that you are not going to be seeing them everywhere.